Last Updated on March, 2023 by Edison

-Since we were kids, we learned to rely on authority figures for sound decision making.
+Since we were kids, we learned to rely on authority figures for sound decision-making.

 Authorities such as parents and teachers were the primary source of wisdom while we grew up, but they also controlled us.
 That’s why we’ve been taught to believe that respect for authority is a moral virtue.

 We assume their positions give them special access to information and power.

 You will encounter resistance if people doubt you’re an expert on the solution or idea you’re selling.
 But, if they perceive you as competent and trustworthy, they will do what you ask them to do.

-In a research paper from Eric Jaso stated
+A research paper from Eric Jaso stated

 “In the study, salespersons with high expertise attempted to sell nutraceuticals to customers.
 The study revealed that the consumers who felt the salespersons were competent were more likely to purchase the nutraceuticals.”